Mangamar Dive Center

 Illustration: © Oceanográfica (2021).
 Guía de Inmersiones de Cartagena - Cartagena Diving Guide.
 Boyra, A., C. Fernández-Gil, D. Balcarcel, A. Cánovas y M. A. G. Gallego.

 Piles I trades vertical drama for accessibility.
 The shallow summit, the multiple route options and the long ridge geometry let a centre run the same site for an Open Water novice and a guide-side AOWD on the same boat.
 That is the case for choosing it over Dentro or Fuera: reserve-density biology at depths that do not require the cert step-up.
-Two scenes anchor what divers actually meet here.
-A 2018 December macro circuit produced moray eels, ringneck blennies, black-faced blennies, white sea-whip gorgonians, turban snails and hermit crabs in a single dive, the macro reef hiding behind the big-fish reputation centre marketing usually leads with.
-A 2006 trip report captured the other extreme, when current pinned the team along the buoy line before they sheltered against the bajo and finished on a barracuda school.
+Two faces anchor what divers actually meet here.
+On calm days the walls deliver macro in a single dive — moray eels, ringneck and black-faced blennies, white sea-whip gorgonians, turban snails and hermit crabs — the macro reef hiding behind the big-fish reputation centre marketing usually leads with.
+When current runs, it can pin a group along the buoy line until they shelter against the bajo and finish on a barracuda school.
 Both pictures are recognisably Piles I. The site rewards repeat dives because the satellite outcrops and the depth bands read as different sites, and the bait-ball window in late summer brings a second face of pelagic activity worth planning a trip around.

 Conditions are the variable, not the dive.
 Currents range from absent to strong, and the buoy line is where they hit hardest.
 Use it on descent, stay close to the structure on the way up, and accept that the line can be the hard part on a bad day.
 Visibility tracks the season: 20-30 metres in winter and shoulder months, 15-20 in summer with plankton and boat traffic, lower in turbid weather.
 The summer thermocline matters here.
 Surface readings of 24-28C can sit over 15-18C bottom water at 25 metres-plus, so plan exposure accordingly: 5mm in summer, 7mm semi-dry from late autumn.
 Standard reserve booking applies.
 The 15-day advance medical paperwork is only for Bajo de Fuera.
 Peak weekends fill the mooring with four to six boats, so weekday slots and September-October dates deliver the same biology in calmer conditions.
 Pack a strobe if macro is on the agenda, and something heavier for wide-angle if the bait-ball season is on.